psk2/HealthCare-frontend/README.md

 > #### install http-server  using npm
 >
-> -npm install -g http-server
+> - npm install -g http-server

 > #### start the http server using the below command.
 >
-> -http-server -p 3000
+> - http-server -p 3000